sictweb/bti425-2020/graded-work/assign5.md

 Then, as a brief and quick test, add their selectors to the app component's HTML template so that they appear when the app loads.
 (Obviously, they won't stay there after the test.
 We just do it now to prove that the components work and they show up in the view.)

 At this point in time, it is possible that your work may look like the following.
-(Ignore the "account-" items.)
+(Ignore the "account-" and "team-delete" items.)
 As always, right-click any image and open it in its own tab/window to view it full-size.

 ![TBA](../media/a5/app-comp-with-temp-elements.png)